What Is The APA? The American Psychological Association

 Getty/AnnaStills

 Outside of the research that the APA supports and the professionals it helps to recruit and train, information is one essential aspect of the APA.
-The APA produces content in blog posts, professional news, publications, and other areas.
+The APA disseminates content in blog posts, on social media, in its Monitor on Psychology newsletter, and in various publications.
 This information may help the public, as well as psychologists and mental health professionals, to understand the types of advancements happening in the psychology field.

 Psychological research has the capacity to impact mental health significantly.
 The research produced by psychologists and its implementation within the United States and abroad has helped many people learn to manage distressing symptoms.